Understanding Relational Databases

 In RDBMS, Predicate Logic helps define the conditions that must be met for data retrieval and manipulation.
 These conditions are expressed through various operators such as equality, inequality, greater than, less than, and so on.
 By using predicate logic in queries and commands, users can specify precisely what data they want to retrieve or modify from the database.

 One important aspect of Predicate Logic is that it allows for complex expressions by combining multiple predicates with logical operators like AND and OR.
-This flexibility enables users to create sophisticated queries that can extract specific information based on various criteria.
+This flexibility enables users to create sophisticated queries that can extract specific information based on various criteria.'

 For example, let's say we have a relational database containing information about employees.
 Using Predicate Logic, we can construct a query to retrieve all employees who have a salary greater than $50,000 and work in the sales department.
 The query would combine two predicates - one for salary comparison and another for department identification - using an AND operator.